 In honor of the upcoming Veterinary Appreciation Day, on June 18, we want to highlight the insight, expertise, humor, and passion veterinarians express in their work every day.
 Naturally, as thought-leaders in the pet health industry, veterinarians continue to be an advocate for pets.
 Their work means, more pets receive the medical care they need.

-We sat down with our on-site Trupanion veterinarian team to answer seven kid-approved pet questions that you might consider asking next time you are at the vet.
-Everything from pet care to vet passions, read on to learn more about the person behind the veterinarian title.
+We sat down with the Trupanion veterinarian team to answer seven kid-approved pet questions that you might consider asking next time you’re at the vet.
+Everything from pet care to veterinary passions, read on to learn more about the person behind the veterinarian title.

 Ask a Vet: seven kid-approved pet questions

-Vets are just like us, they love gushing about their furry friends.
+Veterinarians are just like you , they love gushing about their furry friends.

 How many pets do you have?